hocwebchuan/Rabbie-layout-basic-theme/README.md

 npm run scss
 ```

-## HTML and CSS file only
+## Use files only without SCSS
-If you don't want to use SCSS files, just keep HTML and CSS files:
+If you don't want to use SCSS files, use these files:

 ```
   css/
     style.css
+  js/
+    function.js
+    custom.js
+  vendor/
+    Font-Awesome-master/
+    jQuery/
   index.html
 ```